makrai/notes/lawrence20-argument-mining-survey.md

     with “This method/result/conclusion…,” and then categorizing the first sentence in each pair respectively as Method, Result, or Conclusion
-  * In order to remove outliers in the data set, a multinomial naïve Bayes classifier was trained to classify sentences from the corpus, and sentences that were classified with less than 98% confidence were removed.
-This
+  * In order to remove outliers in the data set, a multinomial naïve Bayes classifier was trained to classify sentences from the corpus, and sentences that were classified with less than 98% confidence were removed
-  * used as training data to identify Method, Result, and Conclusion sentences using both SVM and naïve Bayes classifiers.
-These classifiers show an average F-score of 0.97 with naïve Bayes and 0.99 with SVM, and are further tested on the corpus used by Agarwal and Yu (2009), where sentences are classified in the same way.
-By using this approach, Houngbo and Mercer are able to improve on the results from Agarwal and Yu, whose results show an F-score of 0.92 using 10-fold cross-validation.
-Despite the limited nature of this task, only identifying specific types of sentences and not giving any idea of the relations between them, these results show that by extending the training data available, substantial improvements in classifying sentences can be made
+  * used as training data to identify Method, Result, and Conclusion sentences using both SVM and naïve Bayes classifiers
+    * average F-score of 0.97 with naïve Bayes and 0.99 with SVM, and are
+    * classifiers further tested on the corpus used by Agarwal and Yu (2009), where sentences are classified in the same way.
+By using this approach,
+    * Agarwal & Yu's results show an F-score of 0.92 using 10-fold cross-valid
+    * Houngbo and Mercer are able to improve
+    * hE limited nature of this task, only identifying specific types of sentences and not giving any idea of the relations between them,
+    * nL these results show that by extending the training data available, substantial improvements in classifying sentences can be made
 * Lawrence and Reed (2017) take a similar approach to Houngbo and Mercer,
   * using discourse indicators (connectives such as “because,” “however,” etc.) in place of “this.”
 In this work, the topic of a given text is first